3dverse/demo-ifc-next/README.md

 ***The whole 3D rendering part of the application is handled by 3dverse, and the tools to manipulate/modify/query your 3D scene are provided by its SDK.***

+## Getting started quickly with the default IFC file
 To run this repo locally, open your command line and paste:
 ```
 git clone